The 401(k) Loan Dilemma: Is It Ever a Good Idea?

 What's the differences between a 401(k) loan and a 401(k) withdrawal?

 The biggest difference between a 401(k) loan and a 401(k) withdrawal is taxes.
-With a 401(k) loan, you’re essentially borrowing money from your 401(k), which you pay back over a period of time, plus interest.
+With a 401(k) loan, you’re essentially borrowing money from your 401(k), which you pay back over time, plus interest.
 Since the money isn’t considered ordinary income, you won’t owe any taxes.
 But remember, if you leave your job, you must pay back the entire balance of your 401(k) loan by the next year’s tax filing deadline.

 With a 401(k) withdrawal, the money is treated like ordinary income, which means you pay taxes on the money when it is withdrawn, along with an early withdrawal penalty.
 However, you're not required to pay back the money into your 401(k) — it’s yours to do with whatever you want.